 Once the purchase agreement is signed, the attorney will take the steps necessary to proceed with a closing, such as:

 - Obtain a title search or title insurance binder, review the status of the title, and require the seller to correct any defects in the title;

 - Prepare or review the deed, any mortgage, other closing documents and any necessary bill of sale to cover personal property included in the sale;

 - Advise the buyers how title should be taken (joint tenancy, tenancy in common, etc.) and how this decision will affect the buyers in the future; and

 • Address issues that are not covered by title insurance or a title examination, such as zoning ordinances and other land-use restrictions, and liens, including water, sewer and special assessment liens.

 At the closing, the attorney will review and explain the various documents involved and make sure that all steps are taken to fulfill the intent of the parties as expressed in the purchase agreement.
 Most importantly, the attorney will make sure that all of the steps necessary for the buyer to obtain clear, marketable title are taken, including the recording of the deed and other necessary documents.
 Treating clients with respect and immediate response.

-Contact real estate attorney Blair C. Lane, Sr., to discuss your needs for any of the following legal services involving residential or commercial real estate:
+Contact real estate lawyer Blair C. Lane, Sr., to discuss your needs for any of the following legal services involving residential or commercial real estate: